 Hello,

-I'm Nathália de Ávila, a PhD student at the Universität zu Köln, Germany.
-Until February 2024, I was an IVC Fellow at the Institut Wiener Kreis in Austria.
-I hold a Master’s in Philosophy (Memory and Time) from Universität Bonn and another in Ancient and Medieval Philosophy from Brazil because apparently, I like being paid to study.
+I'm Nathália de Ávila, a PhD student at the Universität zu Köln in Germany and a former IVC Fellow at the Institut Wiener Kreis in Vienna.
+I hold two MAs in Philosophy, one from the Universität Bonn with a focus on memory and time, and another from Brazil in Ancient and Medieval Philosophy, which proves I enjoy being paid to study.

-My research sits at the intersection of philosophy of psychopathology, memory, and enactivism, supervised by Dr. Sven Bernecker and Dr. Joel Krueger.
-I’ve recently joined projects exploring non-cognitive concepts of memory through non-Western religions and philosophies of place: my early work on Neoplatonism likely doomed me to a life of metaphysical rabbit holes with mystical detours.
-In the end, my interests amount to trauma, ghosts, the end of the world, and death.
-What truly underlies this fascination is the exploration of what lasts in time and what disappears forever.
+My research stands at the intersection of the philosophy of psychopathology, memory, and enactivism, supervised by Dr. Sven Bernecker and Dr. Joel Krueger.
+Recently I have been exploring non-cognitive approaches to memory through non-Western religions and philosophies of place.
+My early work on Neoplatonism probably condemned me to metaphysical rabbit holes with mystical detours.
+In the end, I am drawn to trauma, ghosts, endings, and to the question of what endures or disappears in time.

-I've always thought hyperspecialization is overrated and honestly, kind of dull.
-Before a 2020 injury ended my dance practice, I spent years immersed in movement, a background that probably explains the embodied cognition thing.
-Since then, I’ve taken up classical singing (Baroque mostly), studied professional photography, and worked as a translator, at least until AI inevitably steals that job.
+I have always found hyperspecialization overrated and somewhat dull.
+Before an injury in 2020 ended my years of dance training, I lived in movement, which perhaps explains my attachment to embodied cognition.
+Since then, I have taken up Baroque singing, studied photography, and worked as a translator, at least until artificial intelligence takes over that job.